martindybal/AngryBirdsLearnPlatform/Readme.md

         }
     }

 I know that's not a good idea to have a code in the national language, if it is not English :-).
-But we teach so many people from scratch, students of non-technical colleges, high school students, but also children under ten years of age and for them is not problem how to solve the maze or the code, but the English.
+I personally dislike this practice.
+But while teaching people programming from scratch me and my colleagues often encountered some problems with using English.
+So if you need to teach people whose native language is not English and you do not want to deal with the language barrier while trying to explain the programming principles - give this platform a try and bring more people to programming a little bit easier :)

-I'll be glad when applying expand, add additional levels or language.
-Especially when application help you teach or learn in the best programing language, the C#.
+More levels will be added in the future.
+Please feel free to submit requests for translations into other languages